RauliL/plorth/docs/api.md

   <dd>any, boolean</dd>
 </dl>

-Returns true if top-most value of the stack is boolean.
+Returns true if the topmost value of the stack is a number.

 ---